 - 1170 data breaches, September 2009 – early December 2014

 - 31 million health record exposures, September 2009 – early December 2014

 - 4463 HIPAA complaints, year total for 2013.

-Note that the 2013 complaint total is the highest yet, and 2014 figures have not yet been posted by the OCR.
+The 2013 complaint total is the highest yet, and the OCR has not yet posted 2014 figures.
 Looking at the situation from a statistical perspective, Mitchel comes to the same conclusion expressed directly by the OCR attorney above: “It doesn’t take a crystal ball to predict that these numbers in 2015 will continue to rise.”

-The federal budget for 2015 does not boost the budget of the Office of Civil Rights, but the OCR seems unfazed, advancing confidently with its efforts to enforce the various consumer protections of Title II (which apply to business associates such as Atlantic.Net as of September 2013).
+The federal budget for 2015 does not boost the budget of the Office of Civil Rights.
+Still, the OCR seems unfazed, advancing confidently with its efforts to enforce the various consumer protections of Title II (which apply to business associates such as Atlantic.Net as of September 2013).

 One state is especially hurting.
 Alaska is well aware of the OCR’s redoubled efforts, with a $150,000 settlement, discussed above, joining a $1.7 million monster agreement with the Alaska Department of Health and Human Services (which, like the fourth biggest breach of 2013 by the Indiana Family & Social Services Administration, shows that the OCR is targeting both the public and private sectors).